casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/types.md

 ### Transfer Key {#serialization-standard-transfer-key}

 This key type is used specifically for transfers in the global state.
 All transfers in the system must be stored under a transfer key and no other type.
-The 32-byte identifier which represents this key is derived from the `blake2b256` hash of the transfer address associated with the given transfer
+The 32-byte identifier representing this key is derived from the `blake2b256` hash of the transfer address associated with the given transfer.

 ### DeployInfo Key {#serialization-standard-deploy-info-key}